|

 women such as Mary Bickerdyke cared for and comforted sick and wounded soldiers.

-With the capture of Fort Donelson and its sister fort, Henry, the North had
+And with the capture of Fort Donelson and its sister fort, Henry, the North

 to major general.
 Subsequent victories at Shiloh, Vicksburg, and Chattanooga would lead to his appointment as lieutenant general and commander of all Union Armies.
 Robert E. Lee's surrender